V. P. Sanu

-V. P. Sanu (born 31 October 1988) is an Indian politician who is currently the National President of the Students' Federation of India, the students' wing of the Communist Party of India (Marxist).
+V. P. Sanu (born 31 October 1988) is an Indian politician who is currently the President of Kerala's Sports Council.
+He was former National President of the Students' Federation of India, the students' wing of the Communist Party of India (Marxist).
 He is also a member of the Kerala state committee of the CPI(M).
 He contested the parliamentary election in 2019 polls and 2021 by-polls representing CPI(M) in Malappuram, Kerala against IUML and lost both times.